Emmanuelnology/tech-test-json/README.md

 ## One Question Quiz

 * Create a one question quiz that validates itself and checks the user input against the correct answer.
+Eg. pizza validates true when typed in an input

 ## Football Team Organiser